 Step 1: Log into your Capital One account online or mobile app.

-- Step 2: Click on the button that says “rewards miles” within your account.
+Step 2: Click on the button that says “view rewards” within your account.

-- Step 3: Select the Capital One airline transfer partner or hotel partner you want to transfer miles to.
+Step 4: Choose the Capital One transfer partner you want to transfer miles to.

-- Step 4: Facilitate the transfer by entering the number of miles you want to move, keeping in mind that transfers start at 1,000 miles and that you can only increase the miles you’re transferring by 100 miles at a time from there.
+From there, you can facilitate the transfer by entering the number of miles you want to move, keeping in mind that transfers start at 1,000 miles and that you can only increase the miles you’re transferring by 100 miles at a time.

 Once you have initiated the transfer, you’ll see your miles leave your Capital One account before they’re moved to your new transfer partner account.
 Keep in mind that Capital One mile transfers are only one-way, so you can’t undo a transfer once it’s over.
 With that in mind, you should only transfer your Capital One miles if you are sure you want to.

 The bottom line

-Before you transfer Capital One Miles, you should figure out which Capital One airline or hotel transfer partner might work best and run a few scenarios to see how many miles you would need.
+Before you transfer Capital One Miles, however, you should figure out which Capital One airline or hotel transfer partner might work best and run a few scenarios to see how many miles you would need.
 Also, remember that you need to get at least one cent in value for each Capital One mile you transfer to a partner.

-If you’re not getting at least one cent per mile in value, you should just charge the travel to your Capital One credit card and redeem your miles directly in your account to cover travel expenses at a rate of one cent each using the Capital One Purchase Eraser feature.
+If you’re not getting at least one cent per mile in value, you should just charge the travel to your Capital One credit card and use the Capital One Purchase Eraser to cover travel expenses at a rate of one cent each.

-All information about the Capital One Spark Miles Select for Business card and U.S. Bank Business Platinum has been collected independently by Bankrate.com and has not been reviewed or approved by the issuer.
+The information about the Capital One Spark Miles Select for Business card and U.S. Bank Business Platinum has been collected independently by Bankrate.com.
+The card details have not been reviewed or approved by the card issuer.